ScubaGear – Secure Cloud Business Applications (SCuBA) Secure Configuration Baseline

 Run ScubaGear

-I then decided to run ScubaGear as such to only assess AAD:
+I ran ScubaGear to only assess AAD:

-Invoke-SCuBA -ProductNames aad
+Invoke-SCuBA -ConfigFilePath C:\devstuff\scubagear\config.yml -ProductNames aad

 You will need to provide admin consent, so ensure your user can, otherwise approve the consent in https://entra.microsoft.com/ under Admin Consent Requests.